In a crowded market of urethane products, Varathane and Minwax shine as the go-to names for wood finishing.

 Are Minwax and Varathane the same?

 No, Minwax wood stains and Varathane wood stains are two different brands that make wood finish products.
 However, they are the top two brands in this market and have the broadest range of products.
+However, a lot of their products provide nearly identical results, so in many instances, you can use either one.

 Can I put Minwax over Varathane Finish?

+Yes, as long as the Varathane wood stain has dried, you can apply Minwax polyurethane, polycrylic, or any other suitable clear coat over it.
 As they are rival companies, Minwax will only recommend you use their own products, but that isn’t necessary.
 The reverse of this is also true – you can put Varathane topcoats over Minwax wood stains.

 Is polyurethane good for outdoor use?

 You need to use exterior polyurethane for any outdoor woodworking projects.
 Indoor polyurethane dries really hard and does not contain UV blockers, so it won’t last long outdoors.
+Besides exterior polyurethane, you can also use spar urethane for outdoor works.

-Did varathane buy minwax?
+Did varathane buy Minwax?

 No, Sherwin-Williams Co. acquired Thompson Minwax Holding Corp. from Forstmann Little & Co. for $830 million, making it the company’s biggest acquisition to date in its effort to expand its market share in the United States.

-Is varathane and Minwax the same?
+Is varathane the same as minwax?

 The Varathane has a more oil-like odor, and the Minwax has an antique aroma when applied on wood surfaces.